arghena/katharsis/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Please check the following before submitting the PR -->

 - [ ] I have read and followed the guidelines in `CONTRIBUTING.md`
-- [ ] I have already updated the related templates accordingly(if applicable)
+- [ ] I have already updated the related examples accordingly(if applicable)
 - [ ] I have written or updated relevant docs(if applicable)
 - [ ] I have already updated the related workflows accordingly(if applicable)
 - [ ] I have added or updated tests to cover my changes(if applicable)